WorldonDynamics/VisualiseAI/Readme.md

 VisualiseAI demonstrates **YOLOv8 object detection and analytics** in a safe, offline demo.
 It’s designed for **presentations, portfolio showcases, or resume highlights**.

-> ⚠️ Note: This project focuses on **inference only**.
-The `train/val` folders are placeholders for potential future training.

----

 ## Key Features